-Staff who are responsible for supporting pupils with medical needs will receive suitable and sufficient training to do so.

-The training will be identified during the development or review of IHPs.
-Staff who provide support to pupils with medical conditions will be included in meetings where this is discussed.

-The relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with the Principal.
+- 9.1 Staff who are responsible for supporting pupils with medical needs will receive suitable and sufficient training to do so. - 9.2 The training will be identified during the development or review of IHPs.
+Staff who provide support to pupils with medical conditions will be included in meetings where this is discussed. - 9.3 The relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with the Principal / SEND Co-.
 Training will be kept up to date.

-Training will:
+9.4 Training will:

-- ➤ Be sufficient to ensure that staff are competent and have confidence in their ability to support the pupils - > Fulfil the requirements in the IHPs - ➤ Help staff to have an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures
+- Be sufficient to ensure that staff are competent and have confidence in their ability to support the pupils. - Fulfil the requirements in the IHPs. - Help staff to have an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures.

-Healthcare professionals will provide confirmation of the proficiency of staff in a medical procedure, or in providing medication.

-All staff will receive training so that they are aware of this policy and understand their role in implementing it, for example, with preventative and emergency measures so they can recognise and act quickly when a problem occurs.
+- 9.5 Healthcare professionals will provide confirmation of the proficiency of staff in a medical procedure, or in providing medication. - 9.6 All staff will receive training so that they are aware of this policy and understand their role in implementing it, for example, with preventative and emergency measures so they can recognise and act quickly when a problem occurs.
 This will be provided for new staff during their induction.

-10. Record keeping
+10. Record Keeping

-The governing body will ensure that written records are kept of all medicine administered to pupils for as long as these pupils are at the school.
-Parents/carers will be informed if their pupil has been unwell at school.

-IHPs are kept in a readily accessible place which all staff are aware of.
+- 10.1 The Local Governing Bodies (the LGB) will ensure that written records are kept of all medicine administered to pupils for as long as these pupils are at the school.
+Parents will be informed if their pupil has been unwell at school. - 10.2 IHPs are kept in a readily accessible place which all staff are aware of.

-11. Liability and indemnity
+11. Liability and Indemnity

-The Local Governing Body will ensure that the appropriate level of insurance is in place and appropriately reflects the school's level of risk.
+- 11.1 The Local Governing Bodies (the LGB) will ensure that the appropriate level of insurance is in place and appropriately reflects level of risk. - 11.2 The details of the MAC insurance policy are: